 - Good management and interpersonal skills

-- Working with scientific and analytical staff in the laboratory and other health care professionals on the wards
+- Ability to work as part of a team of scientific and analytical staff in the laboratory and other health care professionals on the wards

 - Some of your diagnoses will be solely based on your interpretation of laboratory results

-Currently preferable to have gained MRCP prior to entry, giving the option of entering a Joint Chemical Pathology/Metabolic Medicine Training Programme.
+Currently it is preferable to have gained Core Medical Training prior to entry, giving the option of entering a Joint Chemical Pathology/Metabolic Medicine Training Programme.

 Overview of Training Required

-- Clinical work in the five areas of metabolic medicine eg diabetes, lipidology, bone disease, nutrition, inherited metabolic disease
+- Clinical work in the five areas of metabolic medicine: diabetes, lipidology, bone disease, nutrition, inherited metabolic disease

 - Laboratory work eg analytical skills, practical aspects